fluid-project/fluid-express-user/README.md

 For an example of both the server-side configuration and of serving up client-side content, check out the configuration of `tests/js/launch-test-harness.js` and `tests/js/test-harness.js`,

+## Tests

+To run the tests in this package, use the command `npm test`.

+The tests in this package make use of [fluid-couchdb-test-harness](https://github.com/fluid-project/fluid-couchdb-test-harness), see that package for supported environments and configuration options.